raythurman2386/phaser-template/README.md

 yarn build
 ```

-The optimized production build will be generated in the `out` directory.
+The optimized production build will be generated in the `dist` directory.

 ### Customization